-Access, review and submit the LOI form from the EHF Grantee Portal: Choose the EHF goal, strategy and type of project to which your proposed work applies.
+Access, review and submit the LOI form using EHF's online Grant Portal.
+Choose the EHF goal and strategy to which your proposed work applies.
 Then complete and submit your LOI by the appropriate deadline.
 We encourage potential applicants to contact an EHF program officer before completing this stage of the process.
 Please send inquiries to grants@episcopalhealth.org.